SudeepJoshi22/CORDIC-Unit/README.md

 ## Iterative Equations of CORDIC
 ![equations](https://github.com/SudeepJoshi22/SynthoSphere_CORDIC_Unit/blob/main/images/Screenshot%20from%202023-08-26%2000-49-17.png)

-These iterative equations rotates the vector (x,y) by the given angle angle.
-The σ is the sign of the z[i+1].
+These iterative equations rotates the vector (x,y) by the given angle angle. 'σ' is the sign of z[i+1].
 The angle to be rotated is initialized into z[0] and after N number of iterations, the rotated vector is obtained which is scaled by a factor of K = 0.6072 .
 ![rotations](https://github.com/SudeepJoshi22/SynthoSphere_CORDIC_Unit/blob/main/images/Screenshot%20from%202023-08-26%2000-49-57.png)

 Reference: (https://www.allaboutcircuits.com/technical-articles/an-introduction-to-the-cordic-algorithm/)

 ## Choosing the fixed-point representation format
-As most of the DSP processors are 32-bit, 32-bit representation is used.
-To represent integers(decimal +  fraction) in binary, Qm.n fixed-point representation is employed in most of the processors. 'm' represents the number of bits to indicate decimal part(including sign bit) and 'n' represents the number of bits used to represent fractional part.
+As most of the DSP processors are 32-bit, 32-bit representation is used here.
+To represent integers(decimal +  fraction) in binary, Qm.n fixed-point representation is employed in most of the processors.
+Where 'm' represents the number of bits used to indicate decimal part(including sign bit) and 'n' represents the number of bits used to represent fractional part.
 In the design **Q3.29** representation is chosen.
 29-bits for fractional part to provide high resolution to the fractional part.

 ## Module Design [CORDIC_UNIT.v](Design_files/CORDIC_UNIT.v)